PlamStrum/Jellies_Business_Tool/README.md

 ## 🚀 Project Goals
 - Build a simple desktop tool to enter job data via forms.
 - Store structured data in a MySQL database called `Jellies`.
-- Use Tableau to analyze and visualize business data (e.g. job locations, cost breakdowns).
+- Use Tableau to analyze and visualize business data for grwoth and stastisitcal purposes
 ---

 ## 🛠 Technologies Used